 You should now see a Product being displayed by the Product Teaser.
 The Name of the product and the Price of the product are default attributes that are displayed.

 The products and product data displayed in AEM are stored in Adobe Commerce.
-Next add a new attribute for Eco Friendly as part of the product attribute set by using the Adobe Commerce UI.
+Next add an attribute for Eco Friendly as part of the product attribute set by using the Adobe Commerce UI.

 Already have a custom Yes/No attribute as part of your product attribute set?
 Feel free to use it and skip this section.